sasaug/swift-android-view/README.md

 #Note
 - LinearLayout and RelativeLayout extends UIView, but not LinearLayoutView/RelativeLayoutView(they are just container, should rework on naming)
 - UIView that have .hidden = true, will be ignored (it won't be built so frame might be wrong)
+- AutoBuild is enabled by default.
+The layout will build when you attached it to a view.
+You can rebuild the layout(e.g after you call sizeToFit for UILabel) by calling .build()
+- If you need the layout to build without attaching to any parent and there is no MATCH_PARENT used, enable forceBuild() and then call .build().
+Use this if you know what you are doing.

 #Known limitation
 - The added UIView will not have padding feature (this was in previous version but now removed, abuse margin instead)